aeons/finch/docs/cookbook.md

 define an `Endpoint` of any type `A` as long as there is a type-class instance of`EncodeResponse[A]` available for that type.
 Needless to say, it's pretty much straightforward to define a _blocking_ instance of `EncodeResponse[File]` that turns a given `File` into a `Buf`.
-Although, it might be tricky to come up with _non-blocking_ way of serving a static content with Finch.
-The cornerstone idea is to return a `Buf` instance from the endpoint so we could use an identity `EncodeResponse`, thereby lifting the encoding part onto endpoint itself (where it's quite legal to return a `Future[Buf]`).
+Although, it might be tricky to come up with _non-blocking_ way of serving static content with Finch.
+The cornerstone idea is to return a `Buf` instance from the endpoint so we could use an identity `EncodeResponse`, thereby lifting the encoding part onto the endpoint itself (where it's quite legal to return a `Future[Buf]`).

 ```scala